New York City Mayor Bill de Blasio announces run for president

 A Quinnipiac University poll back in April found that 76 percent of New Yorkers do not think de Blasio should run for president.
 The same poll found that 47 percent of respondents thought a de Blasio campaign would be bad for New York City.

-"The first reaction is what, is he kidding?", said Democratic strategist Hank Sheinkopf.
-"But you know what, other mayors have tried and they've also been forgotten by history.
-This guy has one big achievement in New York City, it's universal Pre-K and that's a big deal.
+"The first reaction is what, is he kidding?"
+Democratic strategist Hank Sheinkopf said.
+"But you know what, other mayors have tried, and they've also been forgotten by history.
+This guy has one big achievement in New York City, it's universal Pre-K, and that's a big deal.
 So can he run on that nationally?
 Not impossible.
 Will it work?
 The real strategy, wait till the left collapses and hope that he can pick up the pieces."

 De Blasio will look for a boost in three of the key early voting states.